anydigital/drupal-bricks/index.md

 5. Go to **Appearance**, install **Tweme** and set as default theme.
 6. Find a sample node and go to **Edit** mode to check magic out!
 7. Finally go to **Content** and create your own first **Bricky** page!
+8. Like it? => Support by [★ starring on GitHub](https://github.com/highweb/drupal-bricks) or [sharing on Twitter](https://twitter.com/highwebtech/status/841004866633842689).

 ## Installation